 - Steroid users

-If you have cataracts, or plan to have cataract surgery, and you would like to be evaluated, the doctors of Katzen Eye Group would be delighted to assist you.
-Our doctors are recognized by their patients and colleagues as innovators and pioneers in cataract and intraocular lens (IOL) surgery.
+If you have cataracts, plan to have cataract surgery, or would like to be evaluated, the doctors of Katzen Eye Group will be delighted to assist you.
+Our team is recognized by patients and colleagues as innovators and pioneers in cataract and intraocular lens (IOL) surgery.

-How do I know if I have a cataract?
+How do I know if I’m a candidate for IOLs?

 How long does the initial consultation take?

-What is Cataract Surgery?
+What is Laser Cataract Surgery?